 What people say or do is not because of YOU, but because of HOW THEY FEEL.
 It is their insecurities or inadequacies, or their projection of their reality, as what Don would say.
 The moment we start taking what others do to us too personally, like with me, guests in the restaurant, we inject their poison and allow it to take over how WE FEEL.

 This is something that I learned so far that basically changed my life.
-Ever since I was a kid, I always felt very intuitive and feel things from people very strongly, which allowed me to have good strong connections with people.
+Ever since I was a kid, I always felt very intuitive and feel things from people very strongly, which allowed me to have good strong connections with people, but also feel things intensely from people that would bring me down.
 I always felt like it was a gift, but also my worst enemy.

 You can’t control external things that happen to you, or how other people are going to treat or throw at you.
 What you control is how you react to things.
 This even helps with coworkers that you are surrounded by that could be very negative or stressed out.
 Especially being in the restaurant world, everyone can be stressed out and yell at each other!